benko/ocp4-lab-deployment/README.md

     It seems the [root cause](https://github.com/ansible/ansible/issues/55495) is actually a bug.

     Augmented the task with ``select_crypto_backend=pyopenssl``.

+    Unfortunately, I've yet to test how well this works on RHEL7 then.

+    TODO: test pyopenssl on rhel7. there. done.

  - ``coreos-installer[]: failed fetching image headers from http://services.lab.example.com/rhcos-x.y.z-w-metal-bios.raw.gz``